Liposuction with Dr Turner in Sydney

 Liposuction is one of the most frequently performed cosmetic operations performed worldwide.
-The ability to remove fatty deposits beneath the skin with little scarring and ability to sculpt areas from the abdomen, thigh, arms, and neck is one of the many reasons liposuction has remained so popular.
+The ability to remove stubborn fatty deposits beneath the skin with little scarring and the ability to sculpt areas from the abdomen, thigh, arms, and neck is one of the many reasons liposuction has remained so popular.

-The best candidates include healthy men and women of normal weight with good skin tone and elasticity with realistic expectations.
-Liposuction should not be considered as a substitute for weight loss, so patients should be physically healthy and seeking to merely refine and contour their figure.
+The best liposuction candidates include healthy men and women of normal weight with good skin tone and elasticity with realistic expectations.
+Liposuction should not be considered as a substitute for weight loss, so patients should be physically healthy and seeking to refine and contour their figure.

 Liposuction Before and After Photos